Competitive Strategies – Addressing Competition & Driving Growth

 Multiple Niching

 In multiple niching, the company focuses on two or more niche markets.
-This increases the chances of survival because the risk here is diversified and the specialized resources may have alternative uses.
+This increases the company’s chances of survival because the risk is diversified, and the specialized resources may have alternative uses.

-Example – BMW can be seen as a company making carefully crafted automobiles for high-end customers.
+Example—BMW can be seen as a company making carefully crafted automobiles for high-end customers.
 This is called serving a single niche market.
-BMW also started making high quality and high-end bikes which can be seen as a strategy to diversify the risk by following the multiple niching strategies.
+BMW also started making high-quality and high-end bikes, which can be seen as a strategy to diversify risk by following multiple niching strategies.

 Bottom Line?

-So, as we can see that companies are increasingly adopting strategies to address competition according to their market position.
-There are examples of numerous companies who have lost their presence in the market because of not being able to face competition and change according to the times.
+So, as we can see companies are increasingly adopting strategies to address competition according to their market position.
+There are examples of numerous companies that have lost their presence in the market because they are unable to face competition and change according to the times.
 This further increases the need for companies to know how and when to react appropriately.
-What we can safely say is that the relevance of these strategies are increasing day by day.
+What we can safely say is that the relevance of these strategies is increasing day by day.